YIJIE702/iot-home-automation-arduino/README.md

 ---

 ## 📜 License
-This project is licensed under the [MIT License](./LICENSE).

----

-## 🙌 Acknowledgements
-- Developed as part of **IoT course project**.
-- Thanks to instructors and teammates for valuable feedback and collaboration.
+This project is for educational purposes under NMJ40803 - Internet of Things coursework.
+You may modify and use this project for learning, but proper credit to the author is appreciated.